 What Is Crypto Rebalancing?

 Rebalancing is adjusting your asset allocations to maintain your target balance (and risk tolerance).
-These strategies are also used in the TradFi world as a part of portfolio management.
+These strategies are also used in the TradFi world as a part of crypto portfolio management.
 You set a specific percentage of each type of asset in your portfolio, for example, Bitcoin, Ethereum, and stablecoins, to ensure your risk exposure stays in line with your strategy.

 Due to crypto market volatility, prices can move dramatically in a short time.
 So, if you initially set a portfolio that is 50% Bitcoin, 30% Ethereum, and 20% stablecoins, a surge in Ethereum’s price could boost it to 40% of your portfolio, shifting your risk.
 By rebalancing, you can bring your portfolio back to your desired percentages, locking in profits and mitigating the risk.